 Regulation of Procedures for Real Beneficiaries

 As per Cabinet Decision No. 58 of this year, there are some changes with regards to the Regulation of Procedures for Real Beneficiaries.
 This new rule makes it compulsory for all Mainland companies to maintain details regarding a Beneficiary Ownership Register, or BOR.
-This law will also hold good for all companies incorporated in non-financial Free Zones.
-Such companies must submit the relevant details and documents to its concerned Relevant Authority on time to maintain compliance.
+This law will also hold good for all companies incorporated in non-financial-free Free Zones.
+Such companies must submit the relevant details and documents to the relevant authority on time to maintain compliance.

 Who is a real beneficiary?